 130 million people in the world speak the Japanese language, making it the 9th most spoken language around.
-Although there are countless sources out there these days that help you further your knowledge, mastering the Japanese language ain’t that straight forward.
+Although there are countless sources out there these days that help you further your knowledge, mastering the Japanese language ain’t that straightforward.

 Not to mention the 3 levels of ways that the Japanese language expresses politeness: the plain form (“kudaketa”), the simple polite form (“teinei”), and the advanced polite form (“keigo”)

 Despite all this, the trick to learning any language, amongst others, is to have fun with it.
-We’ve compiled a list of 5 unusual and quirky way that we used to Master the Japanese Language!
+We’ve compiled a list of 5 unusual and quirky ways that we used to Master the Japanese Language!